Shin-Takatoku Station: Platforms

-Adjacent stations

 History

 The station opened on 1 November 1917 as Takatoku Station (高徳駅).
 It was renamed Shin-Takatoku on 22 October 1929.

 From 17 March 2012, station numbering was introduced on Tōbu lines, with Shin-Takatoku Station becoming "TN-53".

 The platform and passenger shelter on the platform received protection by the national government as a Registered Tangible Cultural Property in 2017.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 335 passengers daily (boarding passengers only).